vishwasg217/recommender/README.md

-# Email Marketing Content Assistant
+# Email Marketing Campaign Generator

-Welcome to the **Email Marketing Content Assistant** project documentation.
 This tool empowers you to effortlessly create captivating email marketing campaigns tailored to your business needs.
 Craft engaging email sequences using AI-generated content, driven by the power of OpenAI's GPT-3.5-turbo language model.

 ## Introduction

-The Email Marketing Content Assistant is a user-friendly web application that leverages OpenAI's advanced language model, GPT-3.5-turbo, to help you generate persuasive email sequences.
+The Email Marketing Campaign Generator is a user-friendly web application that leverages OpenAI's advanced language model, GPT-3.5-turbo, to help you generate persuasive email sequences.
 Designed to streamline your marketing efforts, this tool enables you to create compelling email content aligned with your brand's voice and campaign objectives.

 ## Inputs